MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 ## Set up the Holographic Remoting Player app

 To use Holographic Remoting in Mode 1 alone, install the [Holographic Remoting Player](../advanced-concepts/holographic-remoting-player.md) app from the Microsoft Store on your HoloLens 2.
-As explained below, after you download and run the app, you'll see the version number and IP address to connect to. **You'll need v2.4 or later in order to work with the OpenXR plugin**.
+As explained below, after you download and run the app, you'll see the version number and IP address to connect to. **We recommend using the latest version of Holographic Remoting Player available**.

 Holographic Remoting requires a fast PC and Wi-Fi connection.
 You can find more details in the Holographic Remoting Player article linked above.
-We recommend using the latest version of Holographic Remoting Player available.

 ![Screenshot of the Holographic Remoting Player running in the HoloLens](images/openxr-features-img-01.png)